 Venture deep into Pureora Forest Park on a trail featuring ancient forest, native birdlife, graceful suspension bridges and intriguing timber industry relics.
 Explore the depths of New Zealand's wilderness areas and hear stories about how this special place has changed over the ages.

 Hike up, or take the scenic chairlift to New Zealand's highest café at Whakapapa’s Knoll Ridge Café and enjoy a meal while taking in views over Mt Ruapehu and the Tongariro National Park.
+If you’re visiting in October check out the spring skiing at Mt Ruapehu.

 The Forgotten World Highway winds through the heart of rural New Zealand, through tunnels, over bridges and past townships that time forgot.
 Explore via self-driven RailBike along a part of the decommissioned rail line itself – choose one of three locations, or travel the entire 142 kilometres.